 Don’t Delay, Call Clay!

-Filing claims for compensation under the LHWCA has a short statue of limitations.
+Filing claims for compensation under the LHWCA has a short statute of limitations.
 With this in mind, don’t wait to get help.
 We have 20 years of experience representing offshore workers.

 The Law Offices of L. Clayton Burgess are aggressive in their pursuit of justice for clients.
 Insurance companies will fight to pay the least amount to injured workers.
 Accordingly, we will fight for your medical and financial compensation.